The Japanese Tea Garden San Francisco, is the oldest public garden in the U.S.

 1. See the striking five-story red Pagoda.

-This buddhist shrine was constructed for the 1915 Panama-Pacific International Exposition as part of the Japanese Exhibit.
-It was moved to the Japanese Garden afterwards.
+This buddhist shrine was constructed for the 1915 Panama-Pacific International Exposition as part of the Japanese Exhibit, then moved to the Japanese Garden afterwards.
 Look for the tranquil waterfall feature, tucked away in the mini-mountain below the Pagoda.

 2. Walk through the ornate Temple Gate.

-This was also constructed for the 1915 Panama-Pacific International Exposition.
-Temple Gates are positioned at the entrance to shrines, marking the transition from ordinary life to a sacred space at the Japanese Tea Garden San Francisco.
+This Temple Gate at the Japanese Tea Garden San Francisco, was also constructed for the 1915 Panama-Pacific International Exposition.
+Temple Gates are positioned at the entrance to shrines, marking the transition from ordinary life to a sacred space.

-3. Walk around the main pond, surrounded by dwarf trees.
+3. Stroll around the main pond, surrounded by dwarf trees.

 Search for orange koi darting about in the pond, and rocks jutting out of the water that depict sacred islands.